-- Developing and recommending to the Board corporate governance policies and procedures. - Identifying individuals qualified to become directors of Cabot. - Recommending director candidates to the Board to fill vacancies and to stand for election at the annual meeting of stockholders. - Recommending Committee assignments. - Leading the annual review of the Board's performance. - Recommending compensation and benefit policies for Cabot's directors. - Reviewing and making determinations regarding interested transactions under Cabot's Related Person Transaction Policy and Procedures.
+- Developing and recommending to the Board corporate governance policies and procedures. - Identifying individuals qualified to become directors of Cabot. - · Recommending director candidates to the Board to fill vacancies and to stand for election at the annual meeting of stockholders. - Recommending Committee assignments. - Leading the annual review of the Board's performance. - Recommending compensation and benefit policies for Cabot's directors. - Reviewing and making determinations regarding interested transactions under Cabot's Related Person Transaction Policy and Procedures.

-During fiscal 2018, the Governance Committee focused on Board composition and refreshment, enhancing our Board evaluation process and the scope of responsibility of the Board's Safety, Health, Environment & Sustainability Committee.
+During fiscal 2019, the Governance Committee focused on Board composition and refreshment and reviewed the competitiveness of our director compensation program.